tnichols217/notes/AIQS 100/Reflective Paper/draft.md

 >
 > Personally, better time management could never go wrong.
 Especially in my final project, I learned to set realistic goals and progress markers.
 Additionally, learning to reassess earlier in the cycle would also be a strong benefit when incorrectly estimating the initial time allocation.
 I am glad I managed to realize that the project would overshoot by far, but recognizing that earlier is something I will implement in my day-to-day life moving forward.
 >
->  I believe I have made
+>  I believe I have made significant progress towards the goals that th